Cyclokitty/100-days-of-code/log.md

   * applied for an internship and was accepted into the first round of interviews!
 That was cool.
 Even got some swag.
 I was disappointed that I wasn't accepted for the pair programming interview and I felt I had a lot of good experience for the position.
 It even made me pretty angry for a few days because there was no feedback on how I could improve or what I did not do well.
 It was just a "sorry, no thanks" kind of email.
 Annoying.

   All in all, this was a productive 100 days and I'm proud of my coding gains.

+  # Day 100: May 2, 2017 !!!!

+  Woo!

+  Ok, finished up module 1 of hack reactor prep.
+Good stuff there and I practised algos for days.

+  Now, it's time to plan THE NEXT 100 DAYS OF CODE!